 The heating capacity, or the square footage your stove will heat, is determined primarily by the BTUs of the stove.
 In addition, various structural factors have an effect on your stove’s ability to heat and maintain the temperature of the space.
 Factors like the insulation and weatherproofing, ceiling height and the openness of the floor plan should be taken into consideration.

-Once you choose a Quadra-Fire model that will provide the right amount of home comfort heat, you can use our online design tool to see what it will look like in your home.
-It’s the Home Design Solution You’ve Been Waiting For.
+Once you choose a Quadra-Fire model that will provide the right amount of home comfort heat, you can use My Hearth Planner to find the right product for your home.